Saturday, February 27, 2010

 Ten Steps to Workshop Design & Development

-This strategic planning model, from educational consultant Dr. Elsa Kessler, has for many years helped me tailor training and team workshops to the needs of specific audiences.:
+This strategic planning model, from educational consultant Dr. Elsa Kessler, has for many years helped me tailor training and team workshops to the needs of specific audiences:

 Define the general purpose and/or need.